Flight Delay Compensation in the UK

 No Win, No Fee

-The regulations in EC 261 and its corresponding UK law state that an airline can avoid liability if the delay is caused by extraordinary circumstances.
+The regulations in the EU and UK state that an airline can avoid liability if the delay is caused by extraordinary circumstances.

 There are a range of UK flight delays that are caused by extraordinary circumstances, so it’s good to know which conditions count as extraordinary.